getcloudless/cloudless/README.md

 # Cloudless

-:warning: :construction: :skull: This is a proof of concept, do not use in production. :skull: :construction: :warning:

-This tool should make it easier to interact with cloud resources by doing most of the work that a human doesn't need to care about for you, and by being transparent about what it's doing.
+Cloudless makes it easier to interact with cloud resources by doing most of the work that a human doesn't need to care about for you, and by being transparent about what it's doing.

 ## Installation